nitnat/pubg-flagfeed/README.md

 4. **Optional**: If you want to use the Numbered Icons, rename the folder from `TeamIconNumbered` to `TeamIcon`.
 You can rename the other folder to `TeamIconPlain` or anything you want.
 5. Enjoy your Chicken Dinners! 🍗🎉

+## Credits

+© Country Flag Icons by [Nucleo Icons](https://nucleoapp.com)
+© Font used for Numbers: [Refrigerator Deluxe](https://www.marksimonson.com/fonts/view/refrigerator-deluxe/) by Mark Simonson Studio

 ## Make my day

-If you like my work and want to support it, you can buy me a coffee (or two).\
+If you like my work and want to support it, you can buy me a coffee (or two).
 Every donation helps me keep things going.
 Thank you! 💙

 [**Donate via PayPal**](https://www.paypal.com/donate/?hosted_button_id=X49DU3LMCLMPJ)